Maggie is a psychologist and mom of five kids who successfully weaned her children from their bottles.

 Three of my youngest children took quite a while to let go of their "nighttime friend."
-I am happy to report that despite the slowness of this process, none of them ever wanted to bring their bottle to school or on play dates or sleepovers, and they have excellent dental records with zero cavities and no orthodontic work!
-They also have no "oral fixations"—one doesn't think much at all about food and drink; one likes to eat and the last one is in the middle of the other two.
+I am happy to report that despite the slowness of this process, none of them ever wanted to bring their bottle to school or on playdates or sleepovers.
+They have excellent dental records with zero cavities and no orthodontic work!
+They also have no "oral fixations"—one doesn't think much at all about food and drink, one likes to eat, and the last one is in the middle of the other two.

 How I Successfully Weaned My Children From Their Bottles

 1. Beginning at the age of one, do not take the bottle away but do begin to decrease the number of daily bottles.
 For example, each month drop one of the daytime bottles (e.g., the mid-morning one).

 Most toddlers (I am defining toddler as age 1) will not really notice or care too much about this, especially if they are busy doing an interesting activity, or if they are having a snack.

 Provide a sippy cup of water, juice or milk in place of daytime bottles.
 A small cup I really like is the two-handled NUK Winnie the Pooh 5-ounce cup that is sold in stores and on Amazon.

 Continue this for a couple of months, then drop a second bottle (e.g., the afternoon bottle).
 Follow the same technique above: Give a sippy cup, distract with activities and snacks, etc. Be prepared: This entire stage could go on for 3-4 months.